You can find the eligibility requirements for block, formula, and discretionary awards in the grant program guidelines.

 - Must obtain certification from each State agency that is subawarded funds.

-- Subrecipients that are not a State agency are not required to submit the certification.
+- If the subrecipient is not a State agency, it is not required to submit the certification.

 - Applicants with more than one prospective award are required to submit a certification for each award.